 Temporarily restricted net assets at December 31, 2016, consist of amounts received to offset costs of a summer camp program occurring in 2017.
+That amount was released from restriction during 2017.

 7. Operating Lease

 The Shelter has entered into a 60-month operating lease for office equipment payable in monthly installments of \$167, expiring in June 2019.
 Future minimum lease payments under the lease are as follows: